ASUS-AICS/LibMultiLabel/docs/cli/cli.rst

 .. _cli-quickstart:

-Using CLI via an example
+Using CLI via an Example
 ^^^^^^^^^^^^^^^^^^^^^^^^

 Step 1.
 Data Preparation